micahkim23/Linux-Server-Configuration/README.md

 1. Create a new user:
 '''$ adduser newuser'''
 2. Give user permission to sudo:
-	i.
-Open up visudo (user configuration file):
+	1. Open up visudo (user configuration file):
 	  `$ visudo`
-	ii.
-Search for the line that says:
+	2. Search for the line that says:
 	  `root ALL=(ALL:ALL) ALL`
-	iii.
-Below that line type:
+	3. Below that line type:
 	  `newuser ALL=(ALL:ALL) ALL`

 ## 5 Update all currently installed packages: